 How does COVID-19 affect life insurance exams?

 As we still figure out our new way of life, you may find that some life insurance companies forgo the paramedical exam except in extreme situations.
-Many insurance companies, however, are back to bringing examiners to your home or business, but they require everyone to wear a mask as well as take other necessary precautions based on the rates in the area.
+Many insurance companies, however, are back to bringing examiners to your home or business.
+Still, they require everyone to wear a mask and take other necessary precautions based on the rates in the area.

 Passing a life insurance exam isn’t as scary as it sounds.
-If you go for regular checkups with your doctor and know your health conditions, you should be in good shape.
+You should be in good shape if you go for regular checkups with your doctor and know your health conditions.
 If you have serious health issues, you may want to choose a guaranteed life insurance policy so you know you can get covered.